-Does the wetland have an area of forest rooted within its boundary that meets at least one of the following three criteria?
-(Continue only if you have identified that a forested class is present in question H 1.1) The wetland is within the 100 year floodplain of a river or stream Aspen (Populus tremuloides) represents at least 20% of the total cover of woody species There is at least 1⁄4 ac of trees (even in wetlands smaller than 2.5 ac) that are "mature" or "old-growth" according to the definitions for these priority habitats developed by WDFW (see definitions in question H3.1) Yes - Go to SC 5.1 No = Not a forested wetland with special characteristics Cat.
-I SC 5.1.
+SC 5.0.
+Forested Wetlands Does the wetland have an area of forest rooted within its boundary that meets at least one of the following three criteria?
+(Continue only if you have identified that a forested class is present in question H 1.1) - The wetland is within the 100 year floodplain of a river or stream - Aspen (Populus tremuloides) represents at least 20% of the total cover of woody species - There is at least 1⁄4 ac of trees (even in wetlands smaller than 2.5 ac) that are "mature" or "old-growth" according to the definitions for these priority habitats developed by WDFW (see definitions in question H3.1) Yes - Go to SC 5.1 No = Not a forested wetland with special characteristics SC 5.1.
 Does the wetland have a forest canopy where more than 50% of the tree species (by cover) are slow growing native trees (see Table 7)?
-Yes = Category I No - Go to SC 5.2 SC 5.2.
-Does the wetland have areas where aspen (Populus tremuloides) represents at least 20% of the total cover of woody species?
+Yes = Category No - Go to SC 5.2 5C 5.2.
+Does the wetland have areas where aspen ( Populus tremuloides ) represents at least 20% of the total cover of woody species?
 Yes = Category I No - Go to SC 5.3 Cat.
-SC 5.3.
+I SC 5.3.
 Does the wetland have at least 1⁄4 acre with a forest canopy where more than 50% of the tree species (by cover) are fast growing species (see Table 7)?
 Yes = Category II No - Go to SC 5.4 Cat.
-I SC 5.4.
+II SC 5.4.
 Is the forested component of the wetland within the 100 year floodplain of a river or stream?
-Yes = Category II No = Not a forested wetland with special characteristics Cat.
-I
+Yes = Category II No = Not a forested wetland with special characteristics Category of wetland based on Special Characteristics Choose the highest rating if wetland falls into several categories If you answered No for all types, enter "Not Applicable" on Summary Form